Haylb/MyGitProject/README.md

 Welcome to Hayden and Braden's GitHub Repository

 Haydens Contribution:
+- Creates and manages the GitHub repository.
-- Created the repository and invited Braden to it
+- Sets up the repository structure and organizes branches.
+- Handles branching, commits, pull requests, and merging.
+- Ensures all changes are properly tracked.

 Bradens Contribution:
+- Writes and formats the README.md file.
+- Documents team members’ contributions.
+- Captures screenshots of commit history and final repository content.
-- Joined the repository
+- Prepares and submits the final PDF report.